Treasuries rise, equity futures fall after weak U.S. jobs data

-NEW YORK (Reuters) - U.S. Treasuries prices rallied and equity futures stumbled on Friday after weaker-than-expected U.S. jobs data for March became the latest in a string of underwhelming economic figures that called the strength of U.S. growth into question.
+NEW YORK, April 3 (Reuters) - U.S. Treasuries prices rallied and equity futures stumbled on Friday after weaker-than-expected U.S. jobs data for March became the latest in a string of underwhelming economic figures that called the strength of U.S. growth into question.

 Labor Department data showed U.S. employers added just 126,000 jobs in March, the fewest in more than a year.
 The figure was well below expectations for a gain of 245,000, according to a Reuters poll of economists.